Reason’s why U.S. Silica Holdings Inc. (SLCA) is an asset to your trade with current Target Price of $11.60

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Recently in News on April 13, 2021, U.S. Silica Announces Timing of Earnings Release and Investor Call.
-U.S. Silica Holdings, Inc. (NYSE: SLCA) announced today that it will release its first quarter 2021 financial results before the New York Stock Exchange opens on Friday, April 30, 2021.
+Recently in News on April 30, 2021, U.S. Silica Holdings, Inc. Announces First Quarter 2021 Results. – First quarter revenue of $234.4 million.
 You can read further details here

 A Backdoor Way To Profit From Today’s Crypto Bull Market